Thullyoo/Thullyoo/README.md

 👨‍💻 About me 👨‍💻

 Hello world!
 My name is Thúllyo, and I'm a student at UNESA and UFF.
-I'm currently in my third semester at both universities, and I'm driven to study and become a front-end developer.
+I'm currently in my third semester at both universities, and I'm driven to study and become a Full-Stack developer.

 Some of my skills and competencies: